sevco.io

 Users Live Inventory page

 Next, select the Attribute field in the query builder.
-As stated above, the attribute menu will default to the Users page.
+Because we are in the User Live Inventory, the attribute menu will default to the Users tab.
 Select the Devices tab, we will be using attributes from Device Sources to determine whether or not Users meet the criteria for our search.

 Devices Tab Selected